 In 1994, a commission appointed by Commerce Secretary Ron Brown and Labor Secretary Robert Reich recommended that Congress revisit the NLRA to provide a safe harbor for employee involvement programs.
 The next year, the Republican-majority House and Senate did just that with the Teamwork for Employees and Managers Act of 1995, but in the face of opposition from organized labor, President Bill Clinton (Brown’s and Reich’s boss), vetoed it…

-Wealthy American CEOs certainly don’t like the idea of workers being represented on corporate boards, because workers don’t reliably vote for higher CEO pay and because workers have more inside information than the typical outside board member, so workers can hold CEOs accountable in ways that ordinary outside board members cannot.
+Recently there have been proposals in the US to once again make it easier for employees to go back on US corporate boards and although wealthy CEOs don’t like this idea because workers don’t vote for higher CEO pay as much as the typical board crony.
+Workers also have more inside information than the typical outside board member, so workers can hold CEOs accountable in ways that ordinary outside board members cannot.
 Workers have more inside knowledge about what is happening in a company because they are in the company year round and know hundreds of other workers.
-Ordinary board members are outsiders who only know a few top managers because they only visit for board meetings a few times per year.
-Outside experts are good to have on a corporate board, but employees certainly have additional information and a different perspective that is useful for decision making too because workers have more of their portfolio at stake in a company than most outsiders.
+Ordinary board members are outsiders who only know a few top managers (and are often their cronies) because they only visit for board meetings a few times per year.
+It is definitely good to have some outside experts on a corporate board, but employees certainly have additional information that is useful for decision making too and they have a different perspective because they have more of their portfolio at stake in a company than most outsiders.
 Having employees on the board can also improve the morale of employees and improve communication between management and employees.
 That is why corporate owners have invited employees to join the board at many times in history both in America and abroad.
-But the US made this illegal in 1935, and perhaps it is time to revisit that ban and give US corporations more freedom to include workers on their boards of directors.
+The US made this illegal in 1935, but it is time to revisit that ban and give US corporations more freedom to include workers on their boards of directors.

-Employee representation on corporate boards even works at the extreme where corporations are entirely employee owned, usually known as cooperatives.
-Some countries like Costa Rica have policies that encourage cooperative employee ownership.
+Employee representation on corporate boards even works well when taken to the extreme where corporations are entirely employee owned.
+Worker-owned companies are often structured as cooperatives and some countries like Costa Rica have policies that encourage cooperative employee ownership.
 Costa Rica’s economic model seems to have worked better than most of its neighbors.
 If purely employee-run corporations can work well, then surely a tiny bit more balance between owners and workers would also work in America.
 One of the advantages of a democracy is the greater ability to aggregate the information and wisdom of the crowds.
 Including a few employees on corporate boards would bring in new sources of information and hopefully lead to wiser leadership and maybe reduce some of the perennial tensions between management and labor.